-The emergence stage is marked by experimentation, innovation in the laboratory, and demonstration in the field, to produce technologies and system architectures (Geels 2005a).
+The emergence stage is marked by experimentation, innovation in the laboratory, and demonstration in the field, to produce technologies and system architectures (Geels 2005).
 By its very nature, experimentation includes both successes and failures, and implies high risks.
 Because of these risks, especially in the case of fundamentally new technologies, government funding for research, development and demonstration (RD&D) projects is crucial to sustaining development (Mazzucato 2015b).

 The second stage is early adoption, during which successful technologies jump from the laboratory to limited commercial application (Pearson and Foxon 2012).
-Reaching this stage is often described as crossing the "Valley of Death", because the cost/performance ratio for these new market entrants is too low for them to appear viable to investors (Murphy and Edwards 2003).
-A key process in the early adoption phase is induced innovation, a result of incremental improvements in both design and production processes, and of mass-production of a growing share of key components (Grubb et al. 2021; Nemet 2006).
-There is diversity across classes of technologies, and learning tends to occur faster for technologies that are modular (Wilson et al. 2020), such as photovoltaics, and slower for those that require site- or context-specific engineering, such as in the shift to low carbon materials production (Malhotra and Schmidt 2020).
-Public policies that create a secure return on investment for project developers can lead to learning associated with industry expansion (See Chapter 16, Figure 16.1); typically these are economically and politically viable when they promote growth within a market "niche", causing little disruption to the mainstream market (Roberts et al. 2018).
-Direct support mechanisms, including cross-subsidies, such as feed-in tariffs, and market quotas such as renewable portfolio standards, are effective (Patt and Lilliestam 2018; Geels et al. 2017b; see Chapter 9 for assessment of early adoption policies in the building sector).
+Reaching this stage is often described as crossing the 'Valley of Death', because the cost/performance ratio for these new market entrants is too low for them to appear viable to investors (Murphy and Edwards 2003).
+A key process in the early adoption phase is induced innovation, a result of incremental improvements in both design and production processes, and of mass-production of a growing share of key components (Nemet 2006; Grubb et al. 2021).
+There is diversity across classes of technologies, and learning tends to occur faster for technologies that are modular (Wilson et al. 2020) - such as photovoltaics - and slower for those that require site- or context-specific engineering, such as in the shift to low-carbon materials production (Malhotra and Schmidt 2020).
+Public policies that create a secure return on investment for project developers can lead to learning associated with industry expansion (Chapter 16, Figure 16.1); typically these are economically and politically viable when they promote growth within a market niche, causing little disruption to the mainstream market (Roberts et al. 2018).
+Direct support mechanisms are effective, including cross-subsidies (such as feed-in tariffs) and market quotas (such as renewable portfolio standards) (Geels et al. 2017b; Patt and Lilliestam 2018; and Chapter 9 for assessment of early adoption policies in the building sector).
 The value of these policies is less in their immediate emissions reductions, but more in generating the conditions for self-sustaining transformational change to take place as technologies later move from niche to mainstream (Hanna and Victor 2021).

-The third stage, diffusion, is where niche technologies become mainstream, with accelerating diffusion rates (see Chapter 1, Sections 1.7 and 16.4), and is marked by changes to the socio-technical "regime", including infrastructure networks, value chains, user practices, and institutions.
-This stage is often the most visible and turbulent, because more widespread adoption of a new technology gives rise to
+The third stage, diffusion, is where niche technologies become mainstream, with accelerating diffusion rates (Sections 1.7 and 16.4), and is marked by changes to the socio-technical 'regime', including infrastructure networks, value chains, user practices, and institutions.
+This stage is often the most visible and turbulent, because more widespread adoption of a new technology gives rise to structural changes in institutions and actors' behaviour (e.g., increased adoption of smartphones to new payment systems and social media), and because when incumbent market actors become threatened, they often contest policies promoting the new technologies (Köhler et al. 2019).
+In the diffusion stage, policy emphasis is shifted from financial support during the early adoption stage, towards supporting regime-level factors needed to sustain, or cope with, rapid and widespread diffusion (Markard 2018).
+These factors and policies are context specific.
+For example, Patt et al. (2019) document that the policies needed to expand residential charging networks for electric vehicles depend on the local structure of the housing market.